madhayhansen/madhayhansen.github.io/index.md

 <img src="headshot_cropped.jpg" alt="photo of Madison H. Hansen" class="inline" height="200">

 I am currently working as a Data Scientist in the IBM Technology Garage.
-I specialize Big Data, data understanding, and applying Agile practices to data projects.
+I specialize in Big Data, data understanding, and applying Agile practices to data projects.
 I live (and work from home) in New Haven, Connecticut, USA.
 When I'm not on the clock, I enjoy biking/swimming, fantasy books/shows/movies, and cuddling my cat Zara.

 In my previous career, I was an evolutionary biology researcher at the American Museum of Natural History in New York, New York, USA.
 I was awarded a Master's degree for my project about optimization algorithms for phylogenetics.
 Besides teaching me about algorithms, New York also taught me how to navigate the subway system and how to sing karaoke.